Ibrahim Omer: Political views

-Omer has expressed a desire to focus on racism, unequal opportunities, and issues facing low-paid workers during his time in Parliament.
+Omer expressed a desire to focus on racism, unequal opportunities, and issues facing low-paid workers during his time in Parliament.

 In December 2020, Omer joined Green Party MPs Golriz Ghahraman and Teanau Tuiono in pledging to form a new parliamentary Palestine friendship group to "raise the voices of Palestinian peoples in the New Zealand Parliament" during an event organised by the Wellington Palestine advocacy group to mark the International Day of Solidarity with the Palestinian people.